RClukey/LeetCode/README.md

 - 20-Valid-Parentheses.cpp contains my solution to [Problem Set 20](https://leetcode.com/problems/valid-parentheses/).
 It beats 100% in speed and 66.17% in memory.<br />
 - 21-Merge-Two-Sorted-Lists.cpp contains my solution to [Problem Set 21](https://leetcode.com/problems/merge-two-sorted-lists/).
 It beats 100% in speed and 86.67% in memory.<br />
 - 24-Swap-Nodes-in-Pairs.cpp contains my solution to [Problem Set 24](https://leetcode.com/problems/swap-nodes-in-pairs/).
 It beats 100% in speed and 84.98% in memory.<br />
+- 35-Search-Insert-Position.cpp contains my solution to [Problem Set 35](https://leetcode.com/problems/search-insert-position/).
+It beats 100% in speed and 41.78% in memory.<br />
 - 1015-Smallest-Integer-Divisible-by-K.cpp contains my solution to [Problem Set 1015](https://leetcode.com/problems/smallest-integer-divisible-by-k/).
 It beats 100% in speed and 81.28% in memory.<br />
 - 1018-Binary-Prefix-Divisible-By-5.cpp contains my solution to [Problem Set 1018](https://leetcode.com/problems/binary-prefix-divisible-by-5/).
 It beats 100% in speed and 94.09% in memory.<br />
 - 1523-Count-Odd-Numbers-in-an-Interval-Range.cpp contains my solution to [Problem Set 1523](https://leetcode.com/problems/count-odd-numbers-in-an-interval-range/).
 It beats 100% in speed and 37.48% in memory.<br />